nallen05/rw-ut/README.md

 `READ-TIME-STRING` will accept two kinds of junk:

-1. difference literal characters that don't effect the length of the string. for example, the default pattern can read strings that look like this:
+1. Different literal characters that don't effect the length of the string.
+For example, the default pattern can read strings that look like this:

        YYYY-MM-DD hh:mm:ss

    but it can also read strings that look like this:

        YYYY-MM-DDThh:mm:ss

    _Note: numberic characters in the wrong spot will probably screw things up because it looks like part of the date_

 2. there can be junk at the _end_ of the string. so the default pattern can read string that look like this:

        YYYY-MM-DD hh:mm:ss

    but it can also read strings that look like this:

        YYYY-MM-DD hh:mm:ss.0000Z

 ## API